-During the coronavirus (COVID-19) outbreak, fog, mist, vapour or UV treatments may be suitable options to help control the spread of the virus, by cleaning and disinfecting a larger space or room.
+During the coronavirus (COVID-19) pandemic, fog, mist, vapour or UV treatments may be suitable options to help control the spread of the virus, by cleaning and disinfecting a larger space or room.
 Any use of these treatments for these purposes should form part of your COVID-19 risk assessment.
 Users must be competent and properly trained.

 Select the correct treatment